mayeen-ayoub/hunger-games-network/README.md

 - Modify `stable_first` to `True` if you want to see the triangles that changed from stable to unstable
 - Modify `stable_first` to `False` if you want to see the triangles that changed from unstable to stable

+For `valences_custom_layout.py`:
+- Modify `pos` to change the layout and arrangement of the characters

 ## Repository Organization 🗂️
 ```bash